Penny Dickerson is an independent journalist with a passion for cool people, extraordinary places, and good sushi.

 Pageantry afforded her the opportunity to pursue higher education, as she won several teen pageants and was further crowned the first black Miss Florida Junior College (Miss America Preliminary) and held the title Miss Black Florida but wants to make it abundantly clear that she is not a pageant-girl snob.
 She does, however, love the world of “beauty.”

-Prior to winning the National Shrine Pageant, she traveled to Puerto Rico, Barbados, Grenada, Honduras, Panama, Guantanamo Bay, and Cuba with the 1st Miss Florida USO Troupe and has traveled to virtually every U.S. city and points of the globe as a former TWA Flight Attendant who was known to fly the Vegas red-eye with friends on her days off just to get free shrimp cocktails.
+Prior to winning the National Shrine Pageant, she traveled to Puerto Rico, Antigua, Barbados, Grenada, Honduras, Panama, and Guantanamo Bay, Cuba with the 1st Miss Florida USO Troupe and has traveled to virtually every U.S. city and points of the globe as a former TWA Flight Attendant who was known to fly the Vegas red-eye with friends on her days off just to get free shrimp cocktails.

 She is an American Symphony Orchestra League Management Fellowship finalist, Creative Capital Professional Development Workshop participant, and fellow for the 2011 Minority Writers Seminar sponsored by the National Board of Editorial Writers.

 Penny specializes in underrepresented populations, racial and gender disparity and human interest stories.
 Some high profile subjects include music icon Frankie Beverly, Najee, Poetry legends: Sonia Sanchez, Nikki Giovanni, and Ntozaki Shange; faith-based community heavy weights Bitshop T.D.
 Jakes and Bishop Vaughn Mclaughlin; entertainers LeVar Burton, Najee, Angela Robinson (Tyler Perry Studios), Chef Amadeus (Food Network), and politicians: Congresswoman Fredericka S. Wilson, Congresswoman Corrine Brown, Senator Anthony Hill, Tallahassee Mayor Andrew Gillum, Jacksonville Mayor Alvin Brown and more.

 Multi-day events are a favored editorial specialty and include the Democratic National Convention (2016); Zora Neale Hurston Festival (2011-2016); Steve Harvey and ESSENCE Magazine Disney Dreamers Academy (2012-2019); Tom Joyner Family Reunion (2015).